emmatz-pattersonvf/notes/README.md

 - "Every line of code you write is a liability.
 Remove unnecessary code, and make the necessary code as simple as possible." - Sandi Metz.

 This quote emphasizes the importance of writing clean, concise, and maintainable code.
 Every line of code we write increases the complexity of our software and makes it harder to understand, modify, and debug in the future.
 Therefore, it's important to constantly strive for simplicity and remove any code that doesn't serve a clear purpose.
 This not only makes our code easier to work with, but also reduces the risk of introducing bugs and security vulnerabilities.

+# 2023-11-29
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook.

+This quote highlights the ongoing challenge that programmers face in creating user-friendly software that can withstand the unpredictable actions of users.
+It also emphasizes the importance of anticipating potential mistakes or misunderstandings that users may have when interacting with a program.
+Ultimately, successful programming requires a balance between technical expertise and an understanding of human behavior.